 - Four Exams: each worth 20%

 Homework varies from week to week.
-Also, depending on how familiar you are with the content presented, it may take you between 2 hrs to 50 hrs per week, so be prepared to put a lot of time to cover all topics each week.
-Try not to fall behind because it is really hard to catch up later on.
-We used Piazza to post questions for TAs but be prepared to find the answer on your own since most TAs are not as helpful as you may expect.
+Also, depending on how familiar you are with the content presented, it may take 2 to 50 hours per week, so be prepared to put a lot of time into covering all topics each week.
+Try not to fall behind because it is tough to catch up later on.
+We used Piazza to post questions for TAs, but be prepared to find the answer independently since most TAs are not as helpful as you may expect.

-There are 4 exams in the 24-week program.
+There are four exams in the 24-week program.
 Each exam is worth 20% of your final grade.
-They are cumulative so get ready to study a lot.
+They are cumulative, so get ready to study a lot.
 Professor Tal’s exams are multiple-choice and coding questions ranging from 10 to 20 questions per exam.
-Professor Katz’s exams are a combination of multiple-choice questions and open-ended/short-paragraph questions along with coding questions.
+Professor Katz’s exams combine multiple-choice questions, open-ended/short-paragraph questions, and coding questions.

 NYU uses ProctorU‘s platform to take online exams.
-You will have to register for the exam through ProctorU‘s website when the professor sends the announcement.
+When the professor sends the announcement, you must register for the exam through ProctorU’s website.
 Make sure to register for the exam on time.
-If you wait until the last minute, the registration will cost you a small fee.
+If you wait until the last minute, registration will cost you a small fee.

-NYU Bridge to Tandon Program requires a lot of work and the decision to join the program cannot be taken lightly.
-If you are here because you are undecided about whether to apply or not, I hope this information has given you some insights into what to expect once you are accepted into the program.
+NYU Bridge to Tandon Program requires a lot of work, and the decision to join the program cannot be taken lightly.
+If you are here because you are undecided about whether to apply, I hope this information has given you some insights into what to expect once you are accepted into the program.
 If you have been accepted already, I hope this article gives you a better view of what is yet to come.
-I wish you all the best of luck and if you have any question feel free to contact me either by leaving a comment below or through social media.
+I wish you all the best of luck, and if you have any questions, feel free to contact me by leaving a comment below or through social media.